-The Directors of RESPECT are confident that future financial commitments for the next 12 months in relation to the programme will be met.
-RESPECT's contribution to the project costs for this period of time have been underwritten by a major benefactor.
+The Directors of RESPECT are confident that future financial commitments for the next 12 months will be met.
 Therefore these financial statements have been prepared on a going concern basis.

 Income

 Income is recognised when the charity has entitlement to the funds, any performance conditions attached to the items of income have been met, and it is probable that the income will be received and the amount can be measured reliably.